What are the 5 Reasons to Ask About Uterine Fibroid Embolization (UFE)?

 It’s surprising to learn so many women don’t know their options when they are first diagnosed with fibroids.
 As healthcare providers, we make it our mission to educate our patients fully so they are able to make the best decision that fits their needs.

 We think women shouldn’t have to choose between losing their uterus, and permanent relief from fibroid symptoms.
 Constantly missing work, canceling plans, and scheduling your life around being close to a restroom, shouldn’t be the “norm” for any woman.
 For many women, fibroid symptoms can become debilitating – negatively impacting their life in many ways.

 Many women are reluctant to get surgery, even though invasive surgeries are medically-necessary to remove fibroids.
 Invasive surgeries may be the right choice for some women; however, many women avoid treating their fibroids because they are unaware of other available options.

-Uterine fibroid embolization (UFE) offers the best alternative to surgery to treat fibroids.
+Uterine fibroid embolization (UFE) – also known as Uterine Artery Embolization – offers the best alternative to surgery to treat fibroids.
 The procedure does not involve the removal of your uterus, does not interfere with hormones, does not require general anesthesia, offers a shorter recovery, and does not negatively impact other organs.

 2. Preservation of the uterus

 Hysterectomy either partially or fully removes the uterus.
 Even with a myomectomy, the tissue of your uterus needs to be cut into it in order to remove the fibroids.
 With UFE, your uterus is preserved as the fibroids are made to shrink and eventually die through inserting a catheter into the artery, leaving the possibility for you to conceive in the future.